High School Extension (M&E) – Didsbury High

 CLIENT OBJECTIVES

 The Laurus Trust, which operates the outstanding Didsbury High School in South Manchester, with a population of 1,100 students aged 11-18, required additional space.
-The Trust required two new classrooms and an IT suite that would provide modern learning environments while working with existing mechanical and electrical systems.
+As a result, the Trust required two new classrooms and an IT suite that would provide modern learning environments while working with existing mechanical and electrical systems.

 OUR SOLUTION

-Our engineering team worked collaboratively with Wilson Mason architects, Gosling Consulting and KODA to develop comprehensive building services designs up to RIBA Stage 4.
-We carefully analysed the existing infrastructure to ensure our designs would integrate seamlessly with current systems.
-The project demanded meticulous attention to detail as we extended all existing services into the new spaces.
+To support these objectives, our engineering team worked collaboratively with Wilson Mason architects, Gosling Consulting and KODA to develop comprehensive building services designs up to RIBA Stage 4.
+From the outset, we carefully analysed the existing infrastructure to ensure our designs would integrate seamlessly with current systems.
+In addition, the project demanded meticulous attention to detail as we extended all existing services into the new spaces.

 Design elements included: